Schasdn/Schasdn/README.md

-Hi, I’m @Schasdn
+Hi, I’m @Schasdn.
-I´m a software developer trainee from Germany
+I´m a software developer trainee from Germany.
-I’m currently learning SQL and how to Code in C#
+I’m currently learning SQL and how to code in C#.
-You can reach me under mail@schasdn.de
+You can reach me under mail@schasdn.de.

 <!---
 Schasdn/Schasdn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.